flikkr/USB-e-Tour-app/README.md

 	- RoomPage:	Displays information about each room, such as room name, room number, occupants, etc.
 	- RoomSearch:	List of all the available rooms in the usb.

+This package contains all the different fragments and activities that are used in our application, such as the navigation, room search or contact page.

 *   /com.example.usb/database/

 	- DatabaseHelper: This class is used to open the database for reading and manipulating data using SQlite.